nicokubi/penetrance/README.md

 #' @param penetrance_plot Boolean indicating whether to include penetrance plots in the output.
 Default is TRUE.
 #' @param penetrance_plot_pdf Boolean indicating whether to include PDF plots in the output.
 Default is TRUE.
 #' @param probCI Probability level for confidence intervals in penetrance plots.
 Default is 0.95.
+#' @param sex_specific Logical, indicating whether to use sex-specific parameters in the analysis.
+Default is TRUE.
 ```

 ### Prior Specification